PunchThrough/styleguide/objective-c.md

       * `ProjectNameTests/`
       * `ProjectName.xcodeproj/`
       * `ProjectName.xcodeworkspace/` (if using CocoaPods)
-* Within an Xcode ProjectName directory, the folders (and corresponding groups) should follow this structure:
+* There should be no files directly within an Xcode ProjectName directory.
+The subfolders (and corresponding groups) should follow this structure:
    * `Models/`
       * `Editable/` (if using mogenerator)
       * `Generated/` (if using mogenerator)
       * `ProjectName.xcdatamodeld` (if using Core Data)
    * `Views/` (contains `.xib`s, storyboards, and UI subclasses within a folder structure that mirrors the app navigation)
    * `Controllers/` (contains view controllers within a folder structure that mirrors the app navigation)
+   * `Base.lproj/` (if using localized storyboards)
    * `Shared/`
       * `Views/` (contains `.xib`s and UI subclasses used throughout the app)
       * `Controllers/` (contains view controllers used or subclassed throughout the app)